 During the next couple of months, the bone will heal.
 Never try to set a broken bone yourself, as this can cause your pet a great deal of pain and further damage to the cat's leg.
 You might need to help your cat get in and out of the litter box for a while.

-As soon as you see your cat's leg is injured, pick her up gently.
-Reassure her while cradling her gently in your arms, taking care not to hurt the injured limb.
-Have a helper locate the necessary supplies to apply the splint, but place a sterile bandage over any bleeding wounds before proceeding.
+As soon as you see your cat's leg is injured, pick them up gently.
+Reassure them while cradling them gently in your arms, taking care not to hurt the injured leg.
+Have a helper locate everything you need but place a sterile bandage over any bleeding wounds before proceeding.

-Cotton material, towels or clothing can cushion the affected limb, while sticks, kitchen utensils, rolled up newspaper, magazines or cardboard make good braces; anything rigid and of an appropriate size will work.
-A medical bandage is the perfect supply for tying a splint to your pet's leg, but you can use gauze, rope, string, scarves, or torn towels in a pinch.
-Anything you can use to tie the splint to the leg will work.
+Cotton material, towels, or clothing can cushion the broken leg, while kitchen utensils, popsicle sticks, a metal rod, rolled-up newspaper, magazines, or cardboard make good braces; anything rigid and of an appropriate size will work.
+A medical bandage is the perfect supply for securing a splint to your pet's leg, but you can use masking tape too.

-Understandably, injured cats are often frightened, anxious and in pain.
-This can cause them to try to lick their leg or remove the splint.
-Accordingly, it is important to monitor your cat while traveling to the vet, to ensure she does not cause herself further injury or remove the splint.
-This is another reason that it is helpful to have a partner -- who can drive while you hold your cat -- assist you in caring for an injured pet.
-Do not allow your cat to lick, chew or paw at the splint or injured appendage.
+Understandably, injured cats are often frightened, anxious, and in pain.
+This can cause them to try to lick their broken limb or remove the splint.
+Accordingly, it is important to monitor your cat while traveling to the veterinarian to ensure they do not cause further injury or remove the splint.
+This is another reason that it is helpful to have a partner who can assist you in caring for an injured cat, including driving you to the veterinarian while you hold your pet.
+Do not allow your cat to lick, chew, or paw at the splint or injured appendage.